MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-admin-center.md

 You'll need one or more of the following security roles to access this app.

-- **System Administrator**: Can access and edit all the sitemap entries
+- **System Administrator**: Can access and edit all the site map entries

 - **System Customizer**: Can access and edit all the site map entries